Tina-otoge/coffee-break/README.md

 # Development, issues and features request

 You can follow coffee break's development on [the project board](https://github.com/asso-msn/coffee-break/projects/).
-You can repost issues and request features by [opening a new issue](https://github.com/asso-msn/coffee-break/issues/new).
+You can report issues and request features by [opening a new issue](https://github.com/asso-msn/coffee-break/issues/new).
 Please tag it correctly.